-'Presenteeism' - (Being at work but being less productive), alongside 'abseteeism' is a rising issue nationally costing 45 billion per annum.
+'Presenteeism' - (Being at work but being less productive), alongside 'absenteeism' is a rising issue nationally costing 45 billion per annum.

 Taking a proper meal break not only has a positive impact on the individual, it also has a knock-on impact on the workplace culture, 'presenteeism', 'absenteeism' and even 'leavism'

-It is a small step that can be taken, that can have a significant impact on our productivity, energy and overall wellbeing.
+It is a small step that can be taken, which can have a significant impact on our productivity, energy and overall wellbeing.

 You might even be able to combine some of them.